RubixML/ML/README.md

 Machine learning is the process by which a computer program is able to progressively improve performance on a certain task through training and data without explicitly being programmed.
 There are two types of machine learning that Rubix supports out of the box, *Supervised* and *Unsupervised*.

  - **Supervised** learning is a technique that uses a labeled dataset in which the outcome of each sample has been *labeled* by a human expert prior to training.
 There are two types of supervised learning to consider in Rubix:
 	 - **Classification** is the problem of identifying which *class* a particular sample belongs to.
-For example, one task may be in determining a particular species of Iris flower or predicting someone's personality type.
+For example, one task may be in determining a particular species of Iris flower or predicting someone's MBTI personality type.
 	 - **Regression** aims at predicting continuous *values* such as the sale price of a house or the position of a steering wheel in degrees.
 The major difference between classification and regression is that while there are a finite number of classes that a sample can belong to, there are infinitely many real values that a regression model can predict.
 - **Unsupervised** learning by contrast does *not* use a labeled dataset, rather it focuses on finding patterns within the raw samples.
-	- **Clustering** is the process of grouping data points in such a way that members of the same group are more similar (homogeneous) than the rest of the samples.
+	- **Clustering** is grouping data points in such a way that members of the same group are more similar (homogeneous) than the rest of the samples.
 You can think of clustering as assigning a class label to an otherwise unlabeled sample.
 An example where clustering can be used is in differentiating tissues in PET scan images.
-	- **Anomaly Detection** is flagging samples that do not conform to the expected pattern of the training data.
+	- **Anomaly Detection** is the process of flagging samples that do not conform to the expected pattern of the training data.
 Anomalous samples can indicate adversarial activity or exceptional circumstances such as fraud or a cyber attack.
 	- **Manifold Learning** is a dimensionality reduction method used in visualizing high dimensional datasets by producing a low dimensional (1 - 3) representation of the feature space.

 ### Obtaining Data
 Machine learning projects typically begin with a question.
 For example, you might want to answer the question "who of my friends are most likely to stay married to their spouse?"
-One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model of what a successful (or not) marriage looks like.
+One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model of what a successful marriage looks like.
 Later, you can use that model to make predictions based on the answers you get from your friends.
 Specifically, the answers you collect are called *features* and they constitute measurements of some phenomena being observed.
-The number of features in a sample is called the dimensionality of the sample.
+The number of features in a sample is called the *dimensionality* of the sample.
 For example, a sample with 20 features is said to be *20 dimensional*.
-The idea is to engineer enough of the right features for the model to be able to recognize patterns in the data.
+The goal is to engineer enough of the right features for the learner to be able to train effectively.

-An alternative to collecting data yourself is to access one of the many datasets that are free to use from a public repository.
-The advantage of using a public dataset is that, chances are, it has already been cleaned and therefore ready to use right out of the box.
-We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) as a great place to get started.
+An alternative to collecting data yourself can be to access one of the many public datasets that are free to use.
+The advantages of using a public dataset is that, usually, the data has already been cleaned and prepared for you.
+We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) as a great place to get started using open source datasets.

-Note that there are a number of PHP libraries that make extracting data from CSV, databases, and cloud services a lot easier, and we recommend checking them out as well.
+Note that there are a number of PHP libraries that make extracting data from various sources such as CSV, database, and the cloud easy and intuitive, and we recommend checking those out as well as a good place to get started.

-Here are a few libraries that we recommend that will help you get started extracting data:
+Here are a few libraries that we recommend for data extraction:

 - [PHP League CSV](https://csv.thephpleague.com/) - Generator-based CSV extractor
 - [Doctrine DBAL](https://www.doctrine-project.org/projects/dbal.html) - SQL database abstraction layer